 Upon submission and approval of all required Registration Form materials, candidates will be scheduled for the examination.
 Scheduling Permits will be posted in the Written Exam tab.
-The Scheduling Permit will include the date of the examination, instructions, a scheduling number, and a toll free phone number for making an appointment at a Prometric® Test Center.
-Prometric® recommends online registration at www.prometric.com.
+The Scheduling Permit will include the date of the examination, instructions, a scheduling number, and a toll free phone number for making an appointment with Prometric[®].
+Prometric[®] recommends online registration at www.prometric.com.